bgschiller/pixyll/_posts/2019-01-26-residency-scheduling.md

 #### Influence limits

-I decided to cap each resident's influence at `1`. `1` what, you might ask?
-Well, `1` objective-function-unit.
+I decided to cap each resident's influence at One.
+One what, you might ask?
+Well, one objective-function-unit.
 The unit is arbitrary, we just have to be consistent.
 For some LP problems, the objective function represents dollars or some other real value.
 For this problem, we can think of it as "total resident satisfaction".

 I also wanted to allow folks to rank their preferences.
 If Alicia lists 3 preferences in order of how much she cares about them, the model should take into account how important each item is to her.